innobright/help.innobright.com/src/licensing/setting-up-rlmd-linux.rst

 Installing the RLM licensing server
 ###################################

 Download the `license server bundle for Linux`__.
 Extract the files from the zip and move them to a folder on your license server machine.
-The location of the folder is not important.
+The location of the folder is not important but remember it for later steps.

 __ http://shop.innobright.com/wp-content/uploads/2018/03/RLM-12.1-Linux-Licensing-Package.zip